GieskerB/B-Script/README.md

 With large fraction parts like this I should have way better accuracy the float or double in both directions!

+### Status

+Im currently done with the simple 4 arithmetic operators for int and dec as well as print.

 ### Design

 Currently I haven't started at all with the interpreter but since i like languages like C/C++ and Java my language will be more similar to them than Python or JavaScript.